 Rotary brings together people like you who want to make a difference.
 The Rotary Club of Hammond is here to provide you with the resources and opportunities to improve our community and create change in the world.

 Rotary connects leaders from all cultures and occupations who want to use their distinct expertise for good.
 People whose sense of responsibility inspires them to give back to their communities.
 Who step forward to tackle the toughest challenges – and persevere to create lasting change in communities – in our region and around the world.

 As a Rotarian, you have an opportunity to impact a cause that you’re passionate about.
 Ideas for new projects are always welcome.

 Get involved!
 We want to grow our club with people like you – people committed to integrity and making change happen.
 Be our guest and join us for lunch at an upcoming meeting.
-For more information, contact Membership Chair Lauren Williams at email@example.com.
+For more information, contact Brandon Recotta at email@example.com.

 For Members Who Would Like to Nominate a New Member: